seL4/docs/Hardware/HiKey.rst

 {{{#!highlight bash numbers=off
 cd arm-trusted-firmware/bl1
 patch -p5 < ~/Downloads/bl1_main.patch
-# Then return to the main directory
+# Then return to the main directory hikey-flash
 }}}
 == 7.
 Modifying the UEFI ==
 If settings are required to be changed while in EL2 then the file in linaro-edk2/MdeModulePkg/Application/noboot/efi-stub.S can be modified.
 To disable the prefetcher obtain the patch file from [[attachment:efi-stub.patch]] follow the below steps.